MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-work-BOMs.md

 ms.author: sgroespe

 ---
-# How to: Work with Bills of Material
+# Work with Bills of Material
 You use bills of materials (BOMs) to structure parent items that must be assembled or produced by resources or machine centers from components.
 An assembly BOM can also be used to sell a parent item as a kit consisting of its components.

 ## Assembly BOMs or Production BOMs